Top Sales AI Tools for Business Development in 2026: Unlock Your Team’s Potential

 3. Assign an Owner

 AI needs ownership.
-The most successful teams assign an internal AI owner.
-This role bridges strategy and execution - ensuring AI stays aligned with revenue goals.
+The most successful teams assign an internal AI owner — someone who bridges strategy and execution, ensuring AI stays aligned with revenue goals.

 4. Measure What Matters